HIPERFIT/hiperfit.github.com/_posts/2021-09-15-coq-extract-danil.md

 from the University of Copenhagen, DIKU in 2018 under the supervision of Martin Elsman.
-After receiving his PhD degree, Annenkov was a postdoc researcher at INRIA Nantes, France, where he worked on extending the Coq proof assistant with new reasoning principles.While a common staple of many modern functional programming languages, sum types are an unusual feature in specialized, computeoriented languages.
+After receiving his PhD degree, Annenkov was a postdoc researcher at INRIA Nantes, France, where he worked on extending the Coq proof assistant with new reasoning principles.

 __Host:__ Martin Elsman